 Want to know all about toxic positivity?
 Then you've come to the right place!
-"Cheer up, it will get better" or "You ONLY have to stay positive" - how often have you felt bad about something and heard one of these sayings from other people?
+"Cheer up, it will get better" or "You just have to stay positive" - how many times have you felt bad about something and heard one of these sayings from other people?
 I'm sure quite often.

-And although you are aware that a positive attitude is actually good for you, these supposed encouragers did not help at all.
-Quite the opposite!
-Afterwards, you felt completely miserable and even had a guilty conscience because you were so ungrateful and negative.
+And even though you're aware that a positive attitude is actually good for you, those supposed encouragers not helped at all.
+On the contrary!
+Afterwards you felt completely lousy and even had a guilty conscience because you are so ungrateful and negative.
 But what is the reason for this?
 Is it because of you?
-Not really!
+Actually, no!

-This phenomenon has been known for a while and is referred to as toxic positivity.
-In this article, I reveal what this means, how positivity can be "toxic", how to recognize it and how to deal with it.
+This phenomenon has been around for a while and is called toxic positivity.
+What this means, how positivity can be "toxic", how to recognize it and how to deal with it, I reveal to you in this article.

 What is toxic positivity?